 Rebecca: The Return To Manderley

 One novel I come back to again and again is Daphne du Maurier’s Rebecca.
-The opening dream sequence draws the reader into a lost Garden of Eden choked with malevolent ivy and twisted rhododendrons, from which the protagonists have been expelled from and cannot return; and so we find ourselves looking up at the blackened walls of Manderley, curious about what has taken place here and the story begins.
+The opening dream sequence draws the reader into a lost Garden of Eden choked with malevolent ivy and twisted rhododendrons, from which the protagonists have been expelled and cannot return; and so we find ourselves looking up at the blackened walls of Manderley, curious about what has happened there and so the story begins.

 The writer Daphne du Maurier was thrilled with the 1940 movie adaptation, but even a transgressive director such as Alfred Hitchcock baulked at the idea of making Maximilian de Winter a murderer; in the film version, Max recounts how he was taunted by Rebecca and that she slips, hitting her head, a far more acceptable Hollywood death than being shot through the heart.

-Of course, since the book’s publication there has been countless feminist literary criticism exploring the themes of power and privilege, whilst contemporary writers such as Susan Hill and Sally Beauman have attempted to deliver alternative histories.
-Despite this, the one character who remains elusive is Rebecca herself.
+Since the book’s publication there has been plenty of feminist literary criticism exploring the themes of power and privilege, whilst contemporary writers such as Susan Hill and Sally Beauman have attempted to deliver alternative narratives.
+Despite this, the one character whose story remains untold is that of Rebecca herself.

-Essentially, this is the story of a woman who challenges societal norms, who conducts life by the adage ’I shall live as I please’, who enjoys sex and will not be controlled by men or a conventional marriage.
+The novel drip feeds us insights about Rebecca, mostly from people who were obsessed by her or could not love her for all her complexity and who would finally destroy her; their truth may be a little biased.
+This is the story of a woman who challenges societal norms, who conducts life by the adage ’I shall live as I please’, who enjoys sex and her body and will not be controlled by men or a conventional marriage.

-Rebecca is described as having ‘... breeding, brains and beauty ...’ she has ‘a cloud of dark hair against very white skin.’
+Rebecca is generally objectified in the novel and described as having ‘... breeding, brains and beauty ... a cloud of dark hair against very white skin.’
 Frank Crawley muses, ‘I suppose she was the most beautiful creature I ever saw in my life.’
 Whether she is dressed in riding habit or a black satin evening gown she turns heads; her perfume is of white azaleas.
 We are told she makes people laugh, ‘she had an amazing gift of being attractive to people: men, women, children, dogs.’

 For Du Maurier, all of this was something to be suspicious of.
 She had grown up in a family where attractive women were referred to as ‘a menace’.

 We learn from Rebecca’s maid Mrs Danvers that by the age of twelve, men were showing an interest in Rebecca.
 Her response, ‘I’m going to be a beauty, Danny?’
-Of course with our contemporary eye, we would be concerned about the inappropriateness of this.
-Who was guiding Rebecca, making sure she was safe?
-Who heard her and who was listening?
+Of course with our contemporary eye, we would be concerned about the appropriateness of this.
+Who was guiding Rebecca?
+Who was making sure she was safe?

 Not that this concerns Du Maurier; for the author, signs of precocious sexuality and incestuous trauma is the evidence she needs of Rebecca’s malevolence.
 She is the archetypal ‘wicked woman’, an antenatal Medea character and for this reason she must die before threatens the system of primogeniture and the de Winter name.